 Jack & Fanny's

 Come for the cocktails, but stay to learn bocce.
 This promising speakeasy has made it to Conde Nast Traveller's Best New Bars of 2018.
-It's got a homey vibe with '80s elements and serves up a mean selection of
+It's got a homey vibe with '80s elements and serves up a mean selection of draft cocktails.
+Aside from the tipple, it's also home to an indoor bocce court, which is a game typically played outdoors and is similar to lawn bowling.
+Customers can play for free.

 The 75 Club

 It might not be the city that jazz was born in but the musical genre is very much alive in New York, thanks to The 75 Club, which was recently named "Best New Jazz Den" by New York Magazine.
-Each night features a different act and you can always count on the intimate and
+Each night features a different act and you can always count on the intimate and cozy atmosphere for a great night out.

 Best Kept Secrets